RedwanAlkurdi/k8s-spark-connect/README.md

 ## Notes

 - The chart provides flexibility in deployment options:
-  - Direct cluster access
+  - Direct Spark cluster access via Port-Forwarding
-  - NGINX-based external access
+  - NGINX-based external access through the integration with cert-manger and external-dns
-- Object storage integration requires proper secret and trust bundle configuration
+- Object storage integration requires proper secret and trust bundle configuration (in case you're using a self-signed CA)
-- External DNS is used for automatic DNS record management (when enabled)
+- External DNS is used for automatic DNS record management (when pre-installed and pre-configured on your cluster)
-- Trust manager is used for certificate management (when required)
+- Trust manager is used for certificate management (when pre-installed and pre-configured on your cluster)

 ## Development